 Not all apples are ideal for cooking!
 Below is a chart with some of the best apples for baking—from apple pies to applesauce.

 Ever eaten a mushy apple pie?
-Often, the reason for this is a soft apple, such as a McIntosh.
+Often, the cause of this is a soft apple, such as a McIntosh.
 Have no fear!
 When you use the right kind of apple, you may find you actually like apple pie!

-Below is a list of the best apples for cooking and baking.
-Note: Some familiar apple varieties may be missing because they are best eaten fresh out of the hand.
+Below is a list of the best apples for baking and cooking.
+(Note: Some familiar apple varieties may be missing because they are best eaten fresh out of the hand.)

 If you have apple varieties in your region that aren’t listed here, please comment below!
 We all learn so much from our Almanac community.

 |Cortland||Pies, Applesauces, Fruit Salad||Tart, crisp, larger than ‘McIntosh’|